dagger/dagger/docs/current/guides/757394-use-services.md

 This tutorial assumes that:

 - You have a Go, Python or Node.js development environment.
 If not, install [Go](https://go.dev/doc/install), [Python](https://www.python.org/downloads/) or [Node.js](https://nodejs.org/en/download/).
+- You have a Dagger SDK installed for one of the above languages.
+If not, follow the installation instructions for the Dagger [Go](../sdk/go/371491-install.md), [Python](../sdk/python/866944-install.md) or [Node.js](../sdk/nodejs/835948-install.md) SDK.
 - You have Docker installed and running on the host system.
 If not, [install Docker](https://docs.docker.com/engine/install/).

 ## Key concepts

-Let's start with some important concepts.

-Dagger services are just containers, which have the following abilities:
+Dagger services are just containers, which have the following characteristics:

 - Each container has its own network namespace and IP address
 - Each container has a unique, deterministic DNS address